A gamified visual calendar designed to help autistic students organize their daily life.

 What is it?

-It is an organized schedule which uses images to break down tasks that are going to happen throughout the day.
+It is an organized schedule that uses images to break down tasks that are going to happen throughout the day.

 Why is it useful?